By: CS2103T F10-1 Since: Feb 2020 Licence: MIT

 Pros: Reduce code duplication in achieving the same functionality between

-which it intends to have. -
+Notecommands and otherItemcommands.Notecan also inherit important attributes such asindexandtagwhich it intends to have. -

 Cons: Right now other subclasses of

-.
+ItemareInternship,Project,SkillandResumewhich are all relevant to building aResume.
 Details from these items will be included in the actual resume PDF generated.
-As such,Note
+As such,Noteas a subclass ofItemcan add confusion because it is not part of a resume. -

 Alternative 2: Implement a

-class which does not inherit fromItem
+Noteclass which does not inherit fromItem -

 Pros: Make it more independent and do not interfere with the design considerations for other resume-related items.